willie68/AutoRestIoT/AutoRestService/architectual.md

           mandatory: false
           collection: true
       indexes:
-        - name: fulltext #revered name for the fulltext index
+        - name: $fulltext #reserved name for the fulltext index
           fields: # defining which fields should be in that index
             - manufacturer
             - model